Adopting the most effective leadership style is key to success

 b.
 Coaching

-At this stage of maturity, the leader is ready to begin transferring skill and knowledge to the team.
-Coaching is a way of helping the team or individual find their own way.
+At this stage of maturity, the leader is ready to begin transferring skills and knowledge to the team.
+Coaching is a way of helping the team or individual find their way.
 During this level of maturity, the leader is still directive mainly but beginning to hand over to the team.

 c.
 Delegating